mainwp/mainwp/readme.txt

 Building on the core principals of WordPress, MainWP allows third party developers to “hook” into it so anything you want can be developed to work within your MainWP Dashboard.
 You can find more information in the [MainWP Codex](http://codex.mainwp.com).
 Build your own Extensions for both fun and profit.

 = Self Hosted =
-Your main MainWP dashboard is hosted on your own WordPress install and not on our private servers.
+Your MainWP Dashboard is hosted on your own WordPress install and not on our private servers.
 We do not keep records of your actions, sites, passwords or anything else.

 = Discovery Protection =
 MainWP protects you from your competitors, search engines or anyone else with prying eyes.
 No one will ever know you are using MainWP unless you tell them.